 In this research, seniors were asked about the use of stimulants.
 More than half of them, also those participating in the UTA classes, consumed alcohol and over one third used tobacco in the past.
-Both alcohol consumption and cigarette smoking are risk factors for many diseases, including cardiovascular diseases and cancer [29-31].
-Bartoszek et al. [32] observed that almost 30% of the seniors surveyed by them had contact with tobacco.
-They also showed that as many as 83.6% of the seniors drank alcohol, although it was noted that only occasionally.

-Mihailovic et al. [33] showed that the prevalence of alcohol consumption among people over 55 years of age in Serbia and Hungary was 41.5% and 62.5%, respectively.
-In both countries, alcohol was consumed more often by men than women.
-However, in Poland, according to the analyses of the Organization for Economic Co-operation and Development (OECD), men consumed 18.4 liters of pure alcohol per year, and women - 5.6 liters [34].
-In turn, when it comes to smoking, there are many reports in the literature regarding the prevalence of smoking among young or middle-aged people, but not seniors [35-37].
+Both alcohol consumption and cigarette smoking are risk factors for many diseases, including cardiovascular diseases and cancer [28-30].
+Bartoszek et al. observed that almost 30% of the seniors surveyed by them had contact with tobacco.
+They also showed that as many as years of age in Serbia and Hungary was 41.5% and 62.5%, respectively.
+In both countries, alcohol was consumed more often by men than women [32].
+However, in Poland, according to the analyses of the Organization for Economic Co-operation and Development (OECD), men consumed 18.4 liters of pure alcohol per year, and women - 5.6 liters [33].
+In turn, when it comes to smoking, there are many reports in the literature regarding the prevalence of smoking among young or middle-aged people, but not seniors [34-36].
 This may be due to the fact that older people usually do not smoke or smoked in the past and quit, which was also shown by our own research.